fangli/kibana-authentication-proxy/README.md

 - ``enable_basic_auth``: *Enable or not?*
 - ``basic_auth_users``:  *A list of user/passwd, see the comments in config.js for help. leave empty if you won't use it*
+- ``basic_auth_file``:  *if is specified and exists, the user password combinations are read from the named file and overrule the here defined settings from array basic_auth_users.
+File format is one combination per line split by first appearing colon

 ***3. CAS Auth***

 - ``enable_cas_auth``: *Enable or not?*
 - ``cas_server_url``: *Point to the CAS server URL*

+### Client Index Filter Settings

+Only makes sense when authentication is active.
+With this you can achieve some kind of authorization, that said meaning you can restrict access for certain users to certain elastisearch indizes

+- ``index_filter_file``: *if defined links to a flatfile in user:regex\n notation with regex applied to wished elasticsearch indizes, see also the comments in config.js*
+- ``index_filter_trigger``: *if defined is a regex which determines (most time the prefix) for which index filtering will be applied, see also the comments in config.js*

 Resources
 =========